Glentoran beat Coleraine as Cliftonville go second

 Carrick Rangers beat Ballymena United 1-0 and Portadown fell to a 1-0 defeat at home to Larne.

-The Glens are one point clear of Cliftonville and move five clear of the Bannsiders in fourth.
+The Glens are one point clear of Cliftonville and five clear of the Bannsiders in fourth.

 On Friday, Crusaders came from behind to beat reigning champions Linfield 2-1 and Newry City beat winless Dungannon Swifts 1-0 at the Showgrounds.